cosmos/sdk-tutorials/hello-world/tutorial/index.md

   total: "2"
 ```

-We can send a post from Mars as well:
+You can also a post from Mars:

 ```
 planetd tx blog send-ibcPost blog channel-0 "Hello" "Hello Earth, I'm Alice from Mars" --from alice --chain-id mars --home ~/.mars --node tcp://localhost:26659